markazerdd/katacoda-scenarios-1/integrations-intro-od/integrations-intro-3/basic-integration-test.md

 <details>
   <summary>What's being imported?
 What is their purpose?</summary>

-  - `os` allows you to access the docker file on this machine. `pytest` was also imported for the unit test - this is the test framework.
+  - `os` allows you to access the docker file on this machine. `pytest` was also imported for the unit test - this is the test framework. `docker_run` is a helper to run the Docker, `get_docker_hostname` is a helper to get the Docker hostname, and `get_here` is a helper to get the current file location.

 </details>
 <details>